 Financial Services are critical to the vitality of our economy.
 Our businesses and entrepreneurs require access to capital, stable financial markets, and regulatory clarity in order to grow and create jobs.

-Unfortunately, federal bailouts and burdensome regulations have created a climate of uncertainty and the volatility of our financial system is a direct consequence of these misguided policies.
+Unfortunately, federal bailouts and burdensome regulations have created a climate of uncertainty, and the volatility is a direct consequence of these misguided policies.
 The Dodd-Frank Act created massive new government bureaucracies that give too much authority to federal regulators.
 Dodd-Frank should be repealed so we can rein in federal bureaucrats and regulations that pose a threat to our economic recovery.
+That is why I have supported legislation to repeal the “too big to fail” designation, which has all too often left many small and medium-sized community banking institutions “too small to succeed.”

 By maintaining stable financial markets that allow startup companies, students, individuals, and small business to get loans, we will lay the groundwork for future economic success.
 The first step is to get the federal government out of the way.
 In Congress, I will always work to ensure the federal government does not interfere in areas it doesn’t need to.

-For more information concerning my work and views on Financial Services issues, please contact me.
+For more information concerning my work and views related to Financial Services, please contact me.